Stremio/stremio-addon-sdk/docs/advanced.md

 ]
 ```

-Once you've set `search` in `extraSupported`, your catalog handler will receive `args.extra.search` as the search query (if it is a search request), so here's an example of a search response:
+Once you've set `search` in `extra`, your catalog handler will receive `args.extra.search` as the search query (if it is a search request), so here's an example of a search response:

 ```javascript
 const meta = {